 '''

-#step 2.

-:- not action(move_base,office2,1).
+:- not action_lib(move_base, office2,1).

-return(move_base,office2,1).

-#endstep.
+return(move_base, office2,1).

+#end step.

 '''

 The integrity constraint after the input stream header enforces oClingo to include the action just taken into future action plans.
 Otherwise, oClingo might abolish actions taken in the past in order to minimize the task plan.
 The rest of the cycle runs analogous to the first cycle shown.
-At sometime between the second and third cycle ROSoClingo receives the cancellation of the first request:
+At sometime between the 2 and 3 cycle ROSoClingo receives the cancellation of the first request:

 '''

 #step 3.

-:- not action(move_base,office3,2).
+:- not action_lib(move_base, office3,2).

 request(cancel(1),3).

-return(move_base,office3,2).

-#endstep.
+return(move_base, office3,2).

+#end step.

 '''

-Here cancel(1) identifies the delivery to be cancelled via its package identifier.
-This forces oClingo to change the task plan to the one presented under plan 2 in Table 1.
+With "cancel (1)" identifying the delivery to be cancelled via its package identifier.
+This forces oClingo to change the task plan to the one presented in Table I under plan 2.
 Since now there are no actions planned for the current (third) cycle the robot waits idly at office3 for new requests.
 When ROSoClingo receives the second request, the input feeder generates a new input stream update for oClingo initiating the fourth cycle.
-The task plan generated by oClingo for satisfying the request is shown in Table 1 under plan 3.
+The task plan generated by oClingo for satisfying the request is shown in Table I under plan 3.
 Again, assuming the actions are executed without complications the following cycles run analogous to the ones above.
 After the sixth cycle the robot delivered the package to office4 and enters the idle mode again, awaiting new requests.